 The Quebec Court of Appeal ruled in Ms. Kanyinda’s favour in February 2024, finding that the provincial policy was discriminatory, particularly against women, as it hindered their participation in the workforce.

-The CCF is taking this decision to the Supreme Court to address the ongoing legal debate surrounding the interpretation and application of section 15 and to argue that governments should be able to set limits on access to benefits programs.
+The CCF took this decision to the Supreme Court to address the ongoing legal debate surrounding the interpretation and application of section 15 and to argue that governments should be able to set limits on access to benefits programs.

 Equality in the Charter (Québec c.
 Kanyinda)